-Overnight guests must register through the Residence Advisor or House Manager on duty for the respective residential building.
+Overnight guests must register through the Community Advisor or Community Director on duty for the respective residential building.

-Access to exterior doors of most residential facilities is controlled by a system of electronically encoded photo ID cards.
-These cards, issued to students, faculty and staff, are also required for entry to the Rider Pub (Lawrenceville campus) and coffeehouse (Princeton campus) and certain campus events.
+Access to exterior doors of all residential facilities is controlled by a system of electronically encoded photo ID cards.
+These cards, issued to students, faculty and staff, are also required for entry to the Rider Pub (Lawrenceville campus) and certain campus events.
 It is also required for access to various University services including the Library, cashier's and bursar's offices, and residential dining facilities.
 The issuance and operation of the card access system is a shared responsibility of Residence Life, Public Safety and the Office of Information Technologies.